ahippman/Physiology/01b_Linear_Model_Anova_FRRF_data.md

 ```

-This means that the two different Cu.levels I used (high and low) do NOT significantly change ETR at 160 uEinstein in TO 1003 (F(1,6) = 0.1684741, p.val = 1) and they do not change ETR at 160 uEinstein significantly in TO 1005 either (F(1,6) = 0.3810141, p.val = 1))
+This means that the two different Cu.levels I used (high and low) do NOT significantly change ETR' at 160 uEinstein in TO 1003 (F(1,6) = 0.1684741, p.val = 1) and they do not change ETR' at 160 uEinstein significantly in TO 1005 either (F(1,6) = 0.3810141, p.val = 1))